ResearchComputing/Documentation/docs/software/Containerizationon.md

 module load singularity/3.7.4
 ```

-**Note that users who use Singularity instead of Apptainer will not be able to deploy all of the functionality illustrated in this documentation.** Most notably, users will be unable to deploy `build` functionality when using Singularity instead of Apptainer.
+> Note: Users who use Singularity instead of Apptainer will not be able to deploy all of the functionality illustrated in this documentation.
+Most notably, users will be unable to deploy `build` functionality when using Singularity instead of Apptainer.

 Much like Docker, Apptainer is a containerization software designed around compartmentalization of applications, libraries, and workflows.
 This is done through the creation of compressed images in the `.sif` format which can be run as ephemeral containers.
 Unlike Docker, however, Apptainer does not manage images, containers, or volumes through a central application.
 Instead, Apptainer generates saved image files that can either be mutable or immutable based on compression.